lalwaniabhi/SmogDetection/README.md

 General set of transforms was used as mentioned [here](https://docs.fast.ai/vision.transform.html#Data-augmentation-details)

 ## About the model
-Resnet101 backbone was used with LR = 1E-03.
+Resnet101 backbone was used with Learnig Rate = 1e-03.

-## Model Compilation
-* Optimizer: Adam(Adaptive Momentum) Optimizer is used on this model.
-* Learning rate: default(0.001)
-* Loss function: Categorical_crossentropy (categories: clear, smog)

 ## Training
 * Epochs:  30